 Meanwhile there appears to be little attention given to a second group who can get treatment but are avoiding it.
 This group is not blocked by financial concerns (such as lack of insurance).
 Instead, they are blocked by more emotional considerations such as feelings of shame, stigma and an unwillingness to accept the potential consequences of the condition.
 A survey of current marketing efforts suggests that none of the brands are speaking to this group well.

 Step 2: Get Their Attention & Deliver a Relevant Message

-The magical formula presented by Allan Dib is learning how to speak with your customers.
+The magical formula presented by Allan Dib is learning how to speak in the language of the target patients.
 This is where things seem to get complicated.
-Now that Tim knows his customer and knows how to find them, he needs to develop a message to talk with them.
+Once you have identified the idea target, you need to develop a message to talk with them.

-At this point, Tim wonders if he should approach an advertising agency to help him with the marketing.
-Perhaps, but first he needs to consider his advertising budget and what he is trying to achieve.
-There are zillions of agencies out there hungry for clients.
-The big ones are looking for clients who can spend hundreds of thousands on marketing.
-Many agencies could help him to achieve his goals especially in these digital days.
+Finally it bears noting that great advertising is not about putting the creative first to get attention.
+While many people in our industry complain about the "sea of sameness", the utilization of "weird" imagery or messaging is just as bad.
 In his great book, Ogilvy on Advertising, the master writes: "I do not regard advertising as entertainment or an art form, but as a medium of information.
 When I write an advertisement, I don't want you to tell me that you find it creative.
 I want you to find it so interesting that you buy the product."
 Well said David!